News

 Virtual Reality Behind Bars For Real Change

-By Christopher Zoukis Already a hot topic in the gaming world, virtual and augmented reality technologies are slowly spilling into other venues such as museum exhibits and educational institutions.
+Virtual reality technologies could have a wide range of applications for the education and rehabilitation of prisoners.
+Already a hot topic in the gaming world, virtual and augmented reality technologies are slowly spilling into other venues, such as museum exhibits and educational institutions.
 But could these technologies someday be used behind bars?
-In prisons, where education and training resources can be scarce and difficult to administer, could VR be used
+In prisons, where education

 Read More »